Cutaneous larva migrans: Symptoms and signs

 The infection causes a red, intensely pruritic (itchy) eruption and may look like twirling lesions.
 The itching can become very painful and if scratched may allow a secondary bacterial infection to develop.
 Cutaneous larva migrans usually heals spontaneously over weeks to months and has been known to last as long as one year.
 However the severity of the symptoms usually causes those infected to seek medical treatment before spontaneous resolution occurs.
 After proper treatment, migration of the larvae within the skin is halted and relief of the associated itching can occur in less than 48 hours (reported for thiabendazole).

 This is separate from the similar cutaneous larva currens which is caused by Strongyloides.
 Larva currens is also a cause of migratory pruritic eruptions but is marked by 1) migratory speed on the order of inches per hour 2) perianal involvement due to autoinfection from stool and 3) a wide band of urticaria.

 Cause

 Hookworm eggs are shed in infected dog (or other animal) feces and are transferred to the ground and to beach sand, where they develop over a period of 1–2 weeks into an infectious larval form (filariform larvae).
 The filariform larvae can burrow through intact skin which comes into contact with soil or sand that is contaminated with feces.
-Although they are able to infect the deeper tissues of animals (through to the lungs and then the intestinal tract), humans are incidental hosts and the larvae are only able to penetrate the epidermis of the skin.
+Although they are able to infect the deeper tissues of other animals (through to the lungs and then the intestinal tract), humans are incidental hosts and the larvae are only able to penetrate the epidermis of the skin.
 They create the typical wormlike burrows which are visible underneath the skin.
 These parasites apparently lack the collagenase enzymes required to penetrate through the basement membrane deeper into the dermal layers of the skin.

 Diagnosis

+Observing the lesions with the naked eye is sufficient to make a clinical diagnosis.
+Finding the larvae is difficult due to their small size and identifying the species to which they belong is more complicated.
+Therefore, careful observation of the serpiginous lesions, which progressively increase in length, as well as a history of contact with sandy soil contaminated with dog or cat feces, mainly on beaches, is considered sufficient for a correct diagnosis.